antonioramiro/LinkedIN-Analytics-to-Google-Spreadsheets/README.md

 - You should not share `token.pickle` nor `credentials.json` to people you don't trust.
 - After the first run, you can share the `.url` shortcut with your team, so that they can also run the script to the same spreadsheet you're using.
 Their accounts should be added to the project and the spreadsheet file should have them as editors.
 - Deleting the `.url` file will create a new spreadsheet.
 If accidentally deleted, just create a new shortcut to the old spreadsheet.
+- The tool is highly dependant on the names of the `.xls` files exported from Linked-IN.
+They should not be changed.
+- You can find old `.xls` files from your previous runs at `/archive`, labelled with the date of import.

 # Developer notes